 A pair of decent scissor jacks can be bought for about $80-100.
+There are cheaper models where you can get 4 scissor jacks for that price.
 If the ones that come on the RV aren’t in good shape, take this into account when negotiating the final sales price.

 Examine the outside walls of the coach.
 Look for any ripples or bows in the exterior material.
 If you see anything, note its proximity to any windows or vents.
 If it is below an opening of this nature, there is a good chance that there is a leak there.
 If the ripple is higher than the window or vent, there may be a leak in the roof.

 It is possible that the siding can delaminate (come away) from the inside walls due to extreme heat.
 More often than not, it’s a water issue.
 Be sure to look for water inside at that spot.

 The lag bolts that hold it onto the RV actually go straight into the floor of the RV.
 The long railing you see is what covers the screws that are used to attach the siding to the floor.
 In a case like this, you can be certain that there is wood rot on the floor and siding in this area.
 You may not see this inside because it may be hidden behind closets or other fixtures.

 An RV roof in good condition should feel solid, but it may be able to tolerate less weight along the ventilation ducts.
 It’s a good idea to note their location inside the rig before climbing onto the roof.

 Now, climb up on the roof.
 If there is debris from trees, ask for a broom and brush it off so you can better see the condition of the roof.
 Look for holes, cracks, or unusual patches that have been made.
 Also, examine the spots where things like vents and such have been mounted.
 Are there cracks in the sealant?